asdofindia/asdofindia.github.io/books.md

 * Phantoms in the Brain by V.S.
 Ramachandran - [review](/phantoms-in-the-brain/)

+### Self-help-ish

+* Think Again: The Power of Knowing What You Don't Know by Adam Grant - An exceptional book about confident humility.
+This book has been an incredibly useful read for me.
+Gave me answers to a lot of perplexing questions.
+If anyone is finding their life philosophy riddled with "contradictions", they should read this!
+I will share a detailed review when I find enough words to express what I feel about this book.

 ### Uncategorized non-fiction

 * The Diary of a Young Girl - I don't remember about it because I read it when I was very young.